Chicken Katsu with Tonkatsu Sauce

 • Slice the chicken into about 3-4 pieces diagonally.

-• Add the chicken to a bowl and drizzle on top rice wine, soy sauce, and sprinkle with ground pepper.
+• Add the chicken to a bowl.
+Drizzle rice wine and soy sauce on top, then sprinkle with ground pepper.
 Toss to combine and set aside for 15 minutes.

-• In another shallow bowl combine garlic powder, onion powder and all purpose flour.
-Whisk to combine and set aside.
+• In a separate shallow bowl, combine garlic powder, onion powder, and all-purpose flour.
+Whisk the ingredients together and set aside.

-• In another shallow bowl add egg and beat.
+• In another shallow bowl, add the egg and beat.

 • Add Panko bread crumbs to another bowl.

-• Take each chicken piece, dip into the flour mix, dust any excess flour, then dip into the beaten eggs, and after that into the Panko breadcrumbs, make sure to it coat well.
+• Take each piece of chicken, dip it in the flour mixture, shake off any excess, then dip it in the beaten eggs, and finally in the Panko breadcrumbs, making sure to coat it well.

 • Heat about 1 1/2 inches of oil in a cast iron skillet.
-Once hot, drop a piece of panko to see if the oil is ready.
+Once it is hot, drop a piece of panko into the oil to see if it is ready.

-• Add 2-3 pieces of chicken at a time, making sure to not overcrowd the chicken in the pan.
+• Add 2-3 pieces of chicken at a time, making sure not to overcrowd the pan.
 Fry until golden brown, about 5-6 minutes.
-Transfer to a paper towel lined dish.
+Transfer to a paper-towel-lined dish.

 • Fry the rest of the chicken.